 You might have already heard about how important it is to know your status to help end HIV transmissions, and you might have also heard about how easy it is to know your status with rapid HIV testing; however many guys still don’t get tested often enough, and this might be the case for a number of reasons.
 Let’s take a look at what might be keeping you from getting a test.

-I’m scared of testing positive
+I’m scared of testing positive for HIV

-Learning that you are HIV positive might be difficult to accept at first, but you’re not alone: there are people and organisations that will help you face the road ahead.
+Learning that you have tested HIV positive might be difficult to accept at first, but you’re not alone: there are people and organisations that will help you face the road ahead.
 Most HIV positive guys now live long, healthy and fulfilling lives thanks to advances in HIV treatments.
 In fact, recent research findings show that if you’re diagnosed with HIV, you should start treatment immediately, to ensure long-term health.
 So don’t freak out!
 Knowing your status is really the first step to getting support and staying healthy.

 You might want to consider telling a close friend, family member or partner that you’re going to have an HIV test and talk with them about it beforehand.
 Taking a buddy to support you when you get tested is also a good idea, and make sure to talk to the doctor or nurse about your concerns before the test.
 If you don’t have someone to turn to you can contact ACON or the Gay/Lesbian Counselling Service.